andrewbaxter/bread-scan/readme.md

-This is a command line tool for scanning dependencies for Bread donations.
-You can use it to update personal donations or to generate a [Bread](https://bre.ad) `.bread.yml` file for a project.
+This is a command line tool for [Bread](https://bre.ad) for finding relevant projects.
+You can use it to update personal donations or to generate a `.bread.yml` file for a project.

 Supported dependency files: